wlsf82/protractor-and-webrtc/README.md

 And finally we define the steps for the test to run.

-The `return browser.get("http://localhost:8080");` code will access the defined URL in the Chrome browser that will be automatically opened by the Protractor configuration file.
+The `return browser.driver.get("http://localhost:8080");` code will access the defined URL in the Chrome browser that will be automatically opened by the Protractor configuration file.

+Note: here we use the webdriver implementation directly instead of the simple `browser.get` of Protractor, since this is recommended when testing non-AngularJS applications.

 Then we have two expectations, one to check that the title of the page is equal to `"WebRTC Sample"` and another to check that a `h1` element has the same `"WebRTC Sample"` text on it.